-The method list() takes sequence types and convert them to lists.
+The method list() takes sequence types and converts them to lists.
 This is used to convert a given tuple into list.

-Note: Tuple are very similar to lists with only difference that element values of a tuple can not be changed and tuple elements are put between parenthesis instead of square bracket.
+Note: Tuple are very similar to lists with only difference that element values of a tuple can not be changed and tuple elements are put between parentheses instead of square bracket.

 list( seq )

 seq -- This is a tuple to be converted into list.

 The following example shows the usage of list() method.

 !/usr/bin/python aTuple = (123, 'xyz', 'zara', 'abc'); aList = list(aTuple) print "List elements : ", aList

 Let us compile and run the above program, this will produce the following result: